 Look more closely:

 This bird’s nest of wires is a safety nightmare of Romex, wire nuts, and electrical tape.
-Wire nuts and electrical tape are only used within small enclosures, like junction boxes.
+Wire nuts and electrical tape are only to be used within small enclosures, like junction boxes.
 Romex is only used in dry, indoor areas where humans aren’t (attics, between walls, subfloors, etc.).

 This stuff is in the open!